orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 	- [ ] How to think about non-realized functions usefully.
 Say coordinates to some non-realized geometrical space.
 (Similarly: locations of information and their retrieval)
 	- Compose for function initials?
 	- How to think about this as a single function with intermediate steps.
+	 - Control flow
+		 * How to use outputs of results into new functions, then pattern-match on the combination of those functions with branches on results.